acevedod1974/acevedod1974/README.md

 - 👋 Hi, I’m @acevedod1974
 - 👀 I’m interested in Blockchaine and Crypto
-- 🌱 I’m currently learning DEFI
+- 🌱 I’m currently learning Arduino & ESP32 Programming
 - 📫 How to reach me @d_acv2 on Twitter

 <!---